JerryFZhang/SwiftWatchCounter/README.md

 #Todos
 - Touch and hold to continuously count.
 - Responsive font sizes.
-- Launch screen and App Icon(just a simple one).

 # License
 This component is available under MIT license.